bit-bots/bitbots_main/README.md

 This is the vision package of the Hamburg Bit-Bots.
 For standardized camers such as USB-webcams we use the wolves_image_provider package as image provider.
 Alternatively every image source, that publishes sensor_msgs/Image messages (i.e. basler driver for basler cameras) is supported.
 Settings considering the vision are set in the visionparams.yaml (bitbots_vision/config/visionparams.yaml).
 You do NOT want to enable DEBUG on the robot.
 The color calibration files are created with the wolves colorpicker and a rosbag.
 The source code of the vision is located in bitbots_vision/src.
-In bitbots_vision/models the tensorflow classifier and fcnn models are stored.
+In bitbots_vision/models the fcnn models are stored.
 Due to their size, these are not part of this repository.
 To tweak the camera image, use the settings in the image provider.

 Neural Network Models